artistry and self-expression

 The Repertoire List for the Performance Exam includes the following:

-1. Repertoire Lists 1, 2, and 3 are drawn from these four method books: Lesson, Performance, Technique & Artistry, and Gold Star Performance.
+- Repertoire Lists 1, 2, and 3 are drawn from these four method books for each level: Lesson, Performance, Technique & Artistry, and Gold Star Performance.

-3. Repertoire List 3 pieces also may be played with the Teacher Duet!
-Duets have a long history at the piano, and Piano Adventures Exams warmly invites these performances.
+Select books such as Once Upon a Rainbow Books 1, 2, and 3 are also included. - List 3 pieces may be played with the Teacher Duet.
+Duets have a long history at the piano, and Piano Adventures Exams warmly invites these duet performances.

 Exam Repertoire Lists